DEAL ENDS IN:

-- Show exclusive content to visitors arriving through email marketing and newsletters.
+Show unique content for visitors arriving from email marketing

-- Show exclusive content to visitors arriving through a specific Facebook ad or post.
+Show exclusive content to visitors arriving through a specific Facebook ad.

 A UTM code is a string of text that can be added to the end of any link to your site in order to track the performance of campaigns and other marketing efforts.
 Dimensions you track via UTM codes show up in your analytics reports to give you a clearer insight into marketing performance.
 There are 5 variants of URL parameters you can track – source, medium, campaign, term, and content.